LeChatNoir69/Nodes/README.md

 cd init-Linux-Nodes
 ./init
 ```
-If everything went well, you should start your mango node and wallet.
+If everything went well, you should be able to start your mango node and wallet.